JoelFaldin/c-learning/lotto_picks/readme.md

 ./a.out
 ```

-Result: 5 values to match, 5 values guessed, and the number of matches between the two.
+Result: 5 values to match, 5 values guessed, and the number of times it takes to match 2 balls.